Partial Causal Structure Learning for Valid Selective Conformal Inference under Interventions: Interventional Prediction and Selective Conformal

 \begin{assumption}[Selective exchangeability] Fix a target gene $i$ and a test intervention $a^\star$ with $Z_{a^\star,i}=0$ (i.e., $i$ is unaffected by $a^\star$).
 The calibration scores $\{R_i^{(a)}:a\in\calA^\star(i)\}\cup\{R_i^{(a^\star)}\}$ are exchangeable. \end{assumption}

-If $Z_{a^\star,i}=0$, we can calibrate using only interventions where $i$ is unaffected, yielding valid but tighter intervals than pooling all interventions.
-When $Z_{a^\star,i}=1$ (the test intervention does affect target $i$), selective calibration does not apply; one should instead use pooled conformal prediction over all calibration interventions, or restrict calibration to interventions that affect $i$ through similar causal pathways.
-Our framework focuses on the $Z_{a^\star,i}=0$ case, where selective calibration offers the clearest gains.
+If $Z_{a^\star,i}=0$, we calibrate using interventions where $i$ is unaffected, yielding valid, typically tighter intervals than a pooled baseline mixing {interventions that do and do not affect target $i$}. {Pooling is justified only for a coarser mixture-level target, e.g., when the test intervention is drawn exchangeably from the same mixture, or when pooled scores are otherwise exchangeable.} When $Z_{a^\star,i}=1$, selective calibration on the {safe} set does not apply; {one needs an exchangeable affected stratum, or else pooled CP requires an explicit mixture-exchangeability assumption.} \textbf{{Our framework focuses on $Z_{a^\star,i}=0$, where selective calibration offers the clearest gains; descendant-target strata are left for future work.}}

 \begin{example}[Why selective calibration tightens intervals] Consider a gene regulatory network with 100 genes and 50 interventions.
 For a target gene $i$, suppose only 5 of the 50 interventions are ancestors of $i$ (i.e., affect $i$).
-Pooled conformal prediction uses all 50 residuals, mixing 5 ``affected'' residuals (which tend to be large) with 45 ``unaffected'' residuals.
-Selective conformal uses only the 45 unaffected residuals.
-Since affected residuals inflate the quantile, the selective interval is tighter while maintaining exact $1-\alpha$ coverage. \end{example}
+Pooled conformal prediction uses all 50 residuals, mixing 5 {residuals from interventions that affect $i$} with 45 {residuals from safe interventions.} Selective conformal uses only the 45 {safe} residuals. {When the residuals from interventions that affect $i$ are larger, as can occur for predictors that do not fully model intervention effects,} they inflate the pooled quantile; the selective interval is then tighter while maintaining exact $1-\alpha$ coverage. \end{example}